 I just love autumn.
 The weather is still mild, the sunlight is at a fabulous angle, and nature is visibly changing everywhere you look.
 My kids love it too; it’s such a tactile time of year with all those crisp leaves, changing colours, and of course the conkers!

-As September draws to a close, I’ve been thinking about how to make the most of being outdoors with the kids as much as possible before the colder weather arrives.
+As September marches on, I’ve been thinking about how to make the most of being outdoors with the kids as much as possible before the colder weather arrives.
 Autumn is such a wonderful time to get outside and enjoy nature with children, here are some ideas which will hopefully inspire you to get out there.

 Just go outdoors!

 Harvest time offers lots of wonderful resources for craft activities that you can do with the kids.
-You could make natural noughts and crosses, carve pumpkins, make a journey stick, do some clay pressing with natural materials, create an Autumn collage, or make a veggie creature, to name a few.
-For more ideas check out my nature craft linky and nature craft Pinterest board.
+You could make natural noughts and crosses, carve pumpkins, make a journey stick, do some clay pressing with natural materials, create an autumn collage, or make a veggie creature, to name a few.
+For more ideas check out my nature craft Pinterest board.